 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

-Rather than tackling a checklist of famous Swiss mountains and resorts, I like to choose just one area to savor — and this time, it's a region called the Berner Oberland.
-We'll see plenty of awesome peaks, and we'll also get close to the Swiss culture — in a land where traditions meet the modern world and survive.
+Rather than tackling a checklist of famous Swiss mountains and resorts, I like to choose one area and savor it — this time, it's a region called the Berner Oberland.
+We'll see lots of awesome peaks, and we'll also get close to the Swiss culture — in a land where traditions meet the modern world and survive.